 Michael Saum, 39-year-old Baldwin Park resident, is one of the last living, terminally ill advocates for Compassion & Choices who urged California lawmakers to pass the state’s 2015 End of Life Option Act.
 As both an advocate for end-of-life options and LGBTQ issues, Michael publicly identifies as transgender to build awareness of the LGBTQ community and health care needs at the end of life.

-Michael was diagnosed with a brain tumor in 2001 and had surgery to attempt removing it, but the doctor determined it to be inoperable.
-Six years later, in 2007, his tumor had progressed.
-Michael endured 18 months of chemotherapy with severe side effects.
-“If I didn’t quit the chemo, the doctors told me it was going to kill me,” he says.
+Michael was diagnosed with a brain tumor in 2001, had surgery performed to attempt to remove the tumor but the surgeon determined it to be inoperable.
+Six years later, in 2007, his tumor had progressed and he endured 18 months of chemo with severe side effects, including losing 90 pounds in three months.
+“If I didn’t quit the chemo, the doctors told me it was going to kill me,” Michael shared.